olachrzan/movies-browser/README.md

 ## Description

 This **Movies Browser** app was created as a final group project for the ***Frontend Developer*** course by **YouCode**.
-You can use the app to browse and search for movies and people, as well as display the more detailed descriptions of them.
+You can use the app to browse and search for movies and people, as well as display more detailed descriptions of them.

 ## How to use the browser